Jenniffer González-Colón

-Jenniffer González Colón (born August 5, 1976) is a Puerto Rican politician who is serving as the governor of Puerto Rico since 2025.
-She previously served as the 20th resident commissioner of Puerto Rico from 2017 to 2025.
+Jenniffer Aydin González Colón (born August 5, 1976), also colloquially known as JGo, is a Puerto Rican politician who is serving as the governor of Puerto Rico since 2025, having previously served as the 20th resident commissioner of Puerto Rico from 2017 to 2025.

+She is the second elected and third serving female governor, after Sila María Calderón and Wanda Vázquez Garced, and she is also the first and only woman to be elected or serve as Resident Commissioner.

 González Colón has also held leadership positions in the New Progressive Party of Puerto Rico (PNP) and the Republican Party of the United States, including being chair of the Puerto Rico Republican Party, speaker and minority leader of the House of Representatives of Puerto Rico, and vice-chair of the PNP.
-She is the second elected and third serving female governor, after Sila María Calderón and Wanda Vázquez Garced, and she is also the first and only woman to be elected or serve as Resident Commissioner.